seehorne/GetGrinnected/docs/ios/settings.md

 # Settings

+Select any of the blue blocks to expand their menus and modify the settings inside.

 ## Profile

 - You can update your username at any time.
 It still must follow the same requirements.
 - You can update your email to a different Grinnell email if you need to.
 In order to do so, you must verify the new email address.
-- In order to save these settings, click the TODO LABEL button.
+- In order to save these settings, click the "Submit changes" button.

 ## Appearance

-- You can turn on and off dark mode using the switch.
+- You can turn on and off light mode using the switch.

 ## Accessibility